Folsom State Prison is arguably the most famous prison in America, and most of its notoriety is due to one man, Johnny Cash.

 In 1932, a prisoner named Dwight Abbott made a life-like dummy to fool the guards long enough to make his escape.

 Also in 1932, inmate Carl Reese scrounged together materials to make a diving suit but unfortunately drowned in the powerhouse mill pond after failing to secure a long enough breathing tube.
+Guards had to drain the pool to recover his body.

 What is Folsom Prison known for?

-During the 1968 live concerts that would become the album, At Folsom Prison, the inmates in the audience only cheered when he took the stage and introduced himself, "Hello, I'm Johnny Cash."
+During the 1968 live concerts that would become the album At Folsom Prison, the inmates in the audience only cheered when he took the stage and introduced himself, “Hello, I’m Johnny Cash.”
 Otherwise, they remained silent, fearing retribution from the guards.
-When listening to the album, the cheering you hear after the lyric, "I shot a man in Reno, just to watch him die" was added in post-production.
+When listening to the album, the cheering you hear after the lyric, “I shot a man in Reno, just to watch him die” was added in post-production.

 Of course, there are many more questions and answers about Folsom Prison, its rich history, its operation today, and its connection to Johnny Cash.
 Its fame continues to fascinate.
+Learn more about California’s most notable penitentiary with 12 Things You Didn’t Know About Folsom Prison.